Below is a list of the most recent grants awarded by NCRCRD followed by links to award summaries in previous years.

 Rural communities have less access to community waste management resources than urban centers, including food waste.
 Food waste is a significant contributor to landfills throughout the United States paying into environmental and community concerns.
 The ‘Freeze It!’ program developed by the University of Missouri Extension provides rural communities with education on household level interventions to limit food waste through family meal management.
 Limiting household food waste saves consumers money on their grocery budget, reduces strain on solid waste management districts to collect and transport food waste, and supports efficient food systems.
 By educating rural residents on reducing food waste through family meal management, this project seeks to reduce the volume of food waste produced, support healthy meal habits, and develop sustainable procedures for the ‘Freeze It!’ program.
 To deliver ‘Freeze It!’ additional outcomes data, training for instructors on securing local funds, and the development of program management protocols are needed.

-Awarded: Small Grant / $23,953 / September 30, 2025
+Awarded: Small Grant / $23,953 / one-year grant / September 30, 2025

 Financial Caregiving Needs Assessment of Older Adults and Caregivers